-As a final photo, when my wife and I were living in Boston for a year, there was a huge sea of small flags in the Boston Common on Memorial Day 2010 (I'm sure this is an annual display) – read more and see more pictures online.
+As a final photo, when my wife and I lived in Boston for a year, there was a massive sea of tiny flags in the Boston Common on Memorial Day 2010.
+I'm sure this is an annual display – read more and see more pictures online.

 Thanks to all of you who have served — especially those who have sacrificed so much.

 What do you think?
 Please scroll down (or click) to post a comment.
 Or please share the post with your thoughts on LinkedIn – and follow me or connect with me there.

 Did you like this post?
 Make sure you don't miss a post or podcast — Subscribe to get notified about posts via email daily or weekly.

 Check out my latest book, The Mistakes That Make Us: Cultivating a Culture of Learning and Innovation: